Nigeria’s textile and apparel sector accounts for just 0.01% of AGOA imports in 2023

-This was disclosed at the AGOA training workshop organized by USAID and Prosper Africa to equip export-ready Nigerian businesses, trade officials, and relevant stakeholders with the necessary knowledge and skills to maximise the benefits of AGOA and improve AGOA utilization in Nigeria.
+She revealed this at the AGOA training workshop, organized by USAID and Prosper Africa to equip export-ready Nigerian businesses, trade officials, and relevant stakeholders with the necessary knowledge and skills to maximize the benefits of AGOA and improve AGOA utilization in Nigeria.

 “AGOA offers Nigerian textile producers a lucrative gateway to the U.S. market.
 However, the sector has not fully taken advantage of this opportunity,” she said during her address to the stakeholders.